htcondor/htcondor/docs/users-manual/dagman-applications.rst

 value specification.
 For the specification of command line **arguments**, single quotes can be used in three ways:

--  in Old Syntax, within a macro’s value specification
+-  in Old Syntax, within a macro's value specification
--  in New Syntax, within a macro’s value specification
+-  in New Syntax, within a macro's value specification
 -  in New Syntax only, to delimit an argument containing white space

 There are examples of all three cases below.
-In New Syntax, to pass a single quote as part of an argument, escape it with another single quote for *condor_submit* parsing as in the example’s NodeA ``fourth`` macro.
+In New Syntax, to pass a single quote as part of an argument, escape it with another single quote for *condor_submit* parsing as in the example's NodeA ``fourth`` macro.

 As an example that shows uses of all special characters, here are only the relevant parts of a DAG input file.
 Note that the NodeA value for